lambdaclass/cairo_native/README.md

 ### Dependencies

-- Linux or MacOS (aarch64 included) only for now
+- Linux or macOS (aarch64 included) only for now
 - LLVM 19 with MLIR: On debian you can use [apt.llvm.org](https://apt.llvm.org/), on macOS you can use brew
 - Rust 1.78.0 or later, since we make use of the u128